|Guide||♦||17 Triplogs||Active Topic|

 Scenic Views of Pine and Milk Ranch Point

-Please note that the my GPS route, elevation gain and AEG are from south to north while the hike description is from north to south from the Strawberry trailhead.
+Please note that my GPS route, elevation gain, and AEG are from south to north while the hike description is from north to south from the Strawberry trailhead.

 The hamlet of Strawberry is named so because the residents who settled the area in the late 19th Century found an abundance of strawberries in the area.

 Leave the Strawberry trailhead to the south over the vehicle barrier, and the trail immediately turns to the east.
 The first few hundred yards are flat and uninspiring due to the vehicle noise from SR 87.
 Soon enough, however, the trail drops steeply into the upper reaches of the Strawberry Hollow drainage.